|

 and the largest in Northern Europe.
 Begun in 1220 and not completed

-Canterbury and York for the Primacy of the Church of England - each
+between Canterbury and York for the Primacy of the Church of England

-trying desperately to outdo the other in scale and grandeur.
-The Minster
+- each trying desperately to outdo the other in scale and grandeur.

-is too imposing to miss out of any itinerary of the City.
-Entrance
+The Minster is too imposing to miss out of any itinerary of the

-is free, though donations to the upkeep are welcomed, and access is
+City.
+Entrance is free, though donations to the upkeep are welcomed,

-limited, particularly during religious services.
-The undercroft is
+and access is limited, particularly during religious services.

-an entrance fee.
-Entry to the Minster itself now requests a 'voluntary'
+Entry to the Minster itself now requests a 'voluntary' suggested

-that, apparently, is calculated on the basis of the cost of maintaining
+is calculated on the basis of the cost of maintaining building

 Medieval

-many surviving institutions, like the Minster, St Peter's School,
+and many surviving institutions, like the Minster, St Peter's

-St William's College and The Merchant Adventurers Company have an
+School, St William's College and The Merchant Adventurers Company

 St